 - Place yourself in a financial position in which you won’t carry a monthly balance on any credit cards

-- Pick a high traffic destination that offers a range of air carrier and chain hotel accommodation options; think big cities
+- Pick a high traffic destination that offers a range of air carrier and chain hotel accommodation options; think big cities or established destinations

 - Analyze the different programs to decipher which combination of points and miles will work best for your goals and spending habits

-- Put together a rewards card application and spending plan, work your minimum spends, and maximize points promos and category bonuses, and track everything
+- Put together a rewards card application and spending plan, work your minimum spends, maximize points promos and category bonuses, and track everything

 - Book your rewards travel and enjoy the sweet taste of travel rewards success!

-If you don’t take these steps and simply apply for every card you can get, in any rewards program, you will most likely still string a trip together.
+If you don’t take these steps and simply apply for every card you can get, in any rewards program, you will likely still string a trip together.
 But, it will take you longer, you’ll spend more, and you will end up with orphaned points and miles in programs that are of little use to you.

-As you gain a better understanding of rewards travel, and the programs you enjoy using, you’ll dig deeper into how those programs work, and how to maximize the value you get from your rewards.
+As you gain a better understanding of rewards travel and the programs you enjoy using, you’ll dig deeper into how those programs work, and how to maximize the value you get from your rewards.